Daniel-Dominic/brain-fuck/README.md

-Brain f#uck is a mastery ngl.
+Brain f#ck is a mastery ngl.